-8: TICKETS
+8. TICKETS

 Violation of these rules, or violent anti-social behavior, can result in revocation of your ticket and ejection from the event without refund.
-Our admission Gate will be open at 12:01 a.m. on Monday, August 31st.
+Our event begins at 12:01 a.m. on Monday, August 29th.
 No one under 18 will be admitted without a parent or guardian.
-Participants are encouraged to purchase tickets ahead of time, prior to arriving at the event site.
-However, for 2009, tickets will be available at the Box Office of the event for \$360 each.
-The Box Office accepts cash and credit cards only-no personal checks will be accepted.
-Will Call closes on Saturday, September 5, at 12:00 noon.
+Participants MUST purchase tickets ahead of time, prior to arriving at the event site.
+Tickets will not be sold at the Box Office of the event!
+Will Call closes on Saturday, September 4, at 12:00 noon.

-9: LAWS
+9. LAWS

 Burning Man does not promote or condone the use of illegal drugs.

 The use of such drugs in a physically challenging and hazardous environment can create a serious health risk.
 Underage drinking is forbidden by law.
 Sex acts are prohibited in the civic space of Black Rock city and in unrestricted public environments.
 Burning Man also supports your right to privacy as a resident of our community.
-See Law Enforcement on pages 12-13.
+See Law Enforcement on pages 15-17.

-10: FIREARMS
+10 FIREARMS

-The possession of firearms including BB guns, air rifles, or paint ball guns within Black Rock City is prohibited.
+The possession of firearms (including BB guns, air rifles, or paint ball guns) within Black Rock City is prohibited.